GDevelopApp/GDevelop-documentation/docs/gdevelop5/objects/3d-model/index.md

 !!! tip

-    The GDevelop asset store will soon contain 3D models, so that it's fast and simple to build your games.
+    The GDevelop asset store will soon contain 3D models, so that it will be faster and easier to build your games.
 If you want to sell your assets (2D images, 3D models, audio or ready-to-use objects/extensions), [read more here](../../community/sell-asset-pack-store).

 This section will be enhanced with various solutions to build your 3D models.